 A view from the ground

 There might be a business case here.
 How feasible are these interventions?
 The first thing we'll need to do is a site visit.
-Doing the walk from my place to Maingate, the first thing I notice is that Gateshead Council has already done decent work on their side.
-Armstrong Street, which connects Bensham to the Team Valley Trading Estate, is very straight and walkable, with footpaths and grass verges on both sides.
+Doing the walk from my place to Maingate, I notice that Gateshead Council has already done decent work on their side.
+Armstrong Street, which connects Bensham to the Team Valley Trading Estate, is very straight and walkable, with footpaths and grass verges.
 The underpasses are as short and about as attractive as they can be.

 Unfortunately, the path is not well signposted.
 Where is the big sign at the top of Armstrong Street saying “This way to Team Valley Trading Estate”?

-I’d like to see Armstrong Street reproduced two more times, to the south, but there may be reasons why it hasn’t happened.
-For now, let’s see how we get on once we’re in the trading estate itself.
-At the end of Armstrong Street, we are greeted by a blue fence, with warehouses behind it.
+I'd like to see Armstrong Street reproduced two more times, to the south, but there may be reasons why it hasn't happened.
+Let's see how we get on once we're in the trading estate.
+At the end of Armstrong Street, we are greeted by a blue fence with warehouses behind it.

 "Welcome to the labyrinth," the estate seems to say to us, "Good luck."
 Not even a pedestrian map of the site.
 This location is where my bridge across the Team would be.
 As you can see in the photo, Maingate is directly ahead of me, but I have no idea how to get there.

-The Team Valley Trading Estate is impermeable and illegible, at least from this access point.
-It isn’t the first industrial estate I’ve seen designed this way.
+At least from this access point, the Team Valley Trading Estate is impermeable and illegible.
+It isn't the first industrial estate I've seen designed this way.
 It inclines one to wonder why we do it to ourselves.
 Take a look at Maingate from the back, and I think we can guess what the explanation might be.

 I wonder what modes of transport Regus expects its tenants to use.
 As it happens, Team Valley Trading Estate was designed in the 1930s by William Holford, the same man whom the Australian Government commissioned to develop the plan for the national capital in the 1950s.
 I've written about Canberra's struggles with car dependency.
 Bensham existed in Holford’s time, so one can only wonder why he designed the estate for car users from elsewhere.

-Of course, the culture of car dependency feeds itself: the more we expect people to drive rather than to walk, the more we build infrastructure that's friendly to cars and hostile to pedestrians.
-My second underpass, to the south of Bensham Hospital, would be at the back of the Tyneside Royal Mail Centre.
+Of course, the culture of car dependency feeds itself: the more we expect people to drive rather than walk, the more we build infrastructure that's friendly to cars and hostile to pedestrians.
+To the south of Bensham Hospital, my second underpass would be at the back of the Tyneside Royal Mail Centre.

 The Team Valley Trading Estate is privately owned, so Gateshead Council can't do much about this.
-The real question is whether Team Valley is, itself, missing a trick here.
-What kind of economic opportunities present themselves to a Team Valley that's open to pedestrians walking in from Bensham and Saltwell?
+The real question is whether Team Valley is missing a trick here.
+What kind of economic opportunities present themselves to a Team Valley open to pedestrians walking in from Bensham and Saltwell?

 In this article, I've demonstrated that PlaceChangers Site Insights is very good at presenting a picture of the opportunities on the ground in my neighbourhood.
-From the instant desktop review, we were able to get an idea of the kinds of people who live in the area, their health advantages, and the challenges they face linked to the built environment.
+From the instant desktop review, we were able to understand the kinds of people who live in the area, their health advantages, and the challenges they face linked to the built environment.
 We were able to test interventions and see, in real-time, their effects on walking distances.
-All of this was possible, having provided nothing more than a site boundary.
+This was possible, having provided nothing more than a site boundary.

 Open data indicators drive site Insights.
 It works for any site in England, and it is undergoing continuous improvement all the time.
 My motivation for using it was, very simply, that I was considering moving to the neighbourhood in question.
 Having been locked inside for eighteen months, options for active travel and access to green space had become very high on my list of priorities for that move.

 I'm not the only one that feels this way.
-2021 has seen strong demand in the property market, and COVID-19 has dramatically changed what people are looking for in a property.
+2021 has seen strong demand in the property market, and COVID-19 has dramatically changed what people look for in a property.
 I've demonstrated above that there is a use for Site Insights, complemented by relevant expertise, in scoping options for a business case.
 I am not an urban designer or a land manager.
-Nevertheless, I was able, very quickly, to find shortcomings in the built environment as well as potential solutions.
+Nevertheless, very quickly, I was able to find shortcomings in the built environment and potential solutions.

 More broadly, I've demonstrated the place that a data-driven, digital approach has in the immediate future of urban design in this country.
-Tools like Site Insights are going to be used by forward-thinking developers to gain a competitive advantage.
+Forward-thinking developers will use tools like Site Insights to gain a competitive advantage.